Journal of Iranian Economic Issues

 Author

-Assistant Professor Department of Economic Sciences, Faculty of Humanities, Meybod university, Yazd, Iran
+Assistant Professor of Department of Economic Sciences, Meybod university, Yazd, Iran

 10.30465/ce.2026.47131.1932